avanier's banner

 macintosh

-I use a Mac at and for work.
+I use a Mac for work.
+I will always prefer my ThinkPad.

 tools